galaxyproject/galaxy-hub/content/news/2023-08-11-lifelineskmcph/index.md

 Whatever the source of column names, they must match the ones provided as parameters.

-### Using the Rossi recidivism data from the lifelines tutorials
+**Using the Rossi recidivism data from the lifelines tutorials**

 With race as a grouping variable, the report shows a logrank test result.

 ![KM plot sample](lifelines_rossi_km.png)

-A comma separated list (prio, age, race, mar, fin) of covariate column names was provided, so a Cox-PH model is run, the assumption of proportionality are tested,and recommendations made in the text report.
+A comma separated list (prio, age, race, mar, fin, ) of covariate column names was provided, so a Cox-PH model is run, the assumption of proportionality are tested,and recommendations made in the text report.